timmmm5012/Piedmont_region_website/README.md

-# I made this website for an SS assignment check it out if you want i don't reccomend using it for planning or anything.
+# I made this website for an SS assignment check it out if you want I don't recommend using it for planning or anything.